PremiumDataStore/GDrive-Index-X/README.md

 ## Second Domain Systems

 * Set second_domain_for_dl to `true` first.
-* Set downloaddomain to ur new index you're going to make below.
+* Set download domain to your new index you're going to make below.
 * Then make separate index on different cloudflare account with worker-second-domain.js code.
 * Change only refresh_token or SA & Drive IDs, don't touch anything else.
 * It's done.